EHR Incentive Payments: If the Practice is Accepting Them, There Better Be a Legal Assignment Contract!

 (6) Define the term of assignment with a start date and an end date.

 Only after the the facility determines that the physicians are eligible to receive the EHR incentive payments AND a valid assignment contract is executed, can the facility legally accept the incentive payments on behalf of its physicians.
 If the facility accepts the incentive payments and the physicians are not eligible, the facility will owe money to the government.
 If the facility accepts the incentive payments without an assignment contract, the physicians could demand the payments from the practice.

-Posted on November 21, 2017, in Audits, Eligibilty, Federal Government, Health Care Providers and Services, Knicole Emanuel, Legal Analysis, Medicaid, Medicaid Attorney, Medicaid Reimbursement, Medicaid Reimbursements, Medicaid Services, Medicare, Medicare Attorney, Physicians and tagged American Hospital Association, Assigning EHR incentive payments, Assignment Contracts, Centers for Medicare and Medicaid Services, CMS, EHR, EHR incentive programs, EHR Technology, Eligibility for EHR, Eligible Professionals, Meaningful use, Medicaid, Medicaid EHR, Medicaid incentives, Medicare, Medicare EHR, Medicare incentives.
+Posted on November 21, 2017, in Eligibilty, Federal Government, Health Care Providers and Services, Knicole Emanuel, Legal Analysis, Medicaid, Medicaid Attorney, Medicaid Reimbursement, Medicaid Reimbursements, Medicaid Services, Medicare, Medicare and Medicaid Provider Audits, Medicare Attorney, Physicians and tagged American Hospital Association, Assigning EHR incentive payments, Assignment Contracts, Centers for Medicare and Medicaid Services, CMS, EHR, EHR incentive programs, EHR Technology, Eligibility for EHR, Eligible Professionals, Meaningful use, Medicaid, Medicaid EHR, Medicaid incentives, Medicare, Medicare EHR, Medicare incentives.
 Bookmark the permalink.
 Leave a comment.